 What three hobbies or activities do you enjoy most?

 There is no greater pleasure than being with my three kids, ages 25, 28 and 30 AND my two amazing grand kids ages 2 and 4.

-I have loved this business since the day I fell into it almost 20 years ago.
+I have loved this business since the day I fell into it more than 20 years ago.

 What’s your favorite part of the workday?